Ph.D., The University of Chicago

 Cultural Anthropology: Psychological/Medical Anthropology

 I am engaged in research examining the co-construction of culture and mind, with an ethnographic focus on Buddhist and other spiritual practices of Southeast and East Asia.
-In my work I ask how ontological assumptions about the mind are constructed in and through cultural/religious practice; how they are interwoven into the psychology of everyday social life in the region; and the implications these have for understanding global health and well-being.
+In my work I ask how ontological assumptions are constructed in and through cultural/religious practice; how they are interwoven into the psychology of everyday social life in the region; and the implications these have for understanding global health and well-being.
 I teach undergraduate and graduate level courses based on these interests in anthropological theory, culture, mind, religion, and the body, and supervise MA and PhD students on projects engaging with these issues in medical and psychological anthropology.